How to Bring the Spirit of Lost Loved Ones Home for the Holidays

 Where the Magic Is

 What is a memory, anyway?
 It is nothing less than a vehicle into the past - a way to time travel.
 The best way, I have found, to make my adventures feel as real as possible is to take some time to recall every little detail I can about a specific place in time.
 Photographs, sometimes, aid in this process.
 If you can reinvent an odor, like baking cookies or spraying perfume, that helps too.
+In fact, some people make their lost loved ones favorite dish on special occasions.
 What I do is, I choose a memory from my past and match the time of day it occurred with the time of day I am experiencing in the present.
 For example, I have only one Thanksgiving morning I spent with my Mom and Dad that I remember pretty well.
 Therefore, I time travel or remember every detail I can about that morning before I get out of bed on Thanksgiving Day.
 Instead of simply remembering bits and pieces of the events that occurred, I imagine myself back in that moment and then I let the events unfold in the order that they originally did.
 The entire memory last approximately 5 minutes; however, all day long I feel like they played a part in my holiday.

 © 2017 Helen Laxner